-At this point you have set the sag for your vehicle by adjusting the MAIN air chamber pressure.
+At this point, you have set the sag of your vehicle by adjusting the air chamber pressure.
 Your spring force should be near its optimal setting.
-If you feel that the front of the vehicle is too low as you are riding, increase the MAIN air chamber pressure by 5psi.
-If the vehicle is too high, decrease the MAIN air chamber pressure by 5psi.
+If you feel that the front of the vehicle is too low while you are riding, increase the Main air chamber pressure by 5psi.
+If the vehicle is too high, decrease the Main air chamber pressure by 5psi.